ncngeno8-tech/strip-plot/README.md

 # strip-plot
-Minimal strip plot example for data visualization assignment
+This repository contains a strip plot example using R and ggplot2.
+Dataset used: mtcars (built-in R dataset).
+Purpose: Visualization assignment.